pkic/pkimm/categories/monitoring-and-auditing/_index.md

 The event logs from systems should be collected and available for analysis, including correlation with other records.
 Centralized logging is recommended to ensure that the logs are collected and stored consistently.
 Solution like security information and event management (SIEM) can be used to collect and analyze the logs.

 The availability of records for analysis depends on understanding logging format and interpretation of the information, therefore each system should provide logs in a consistent format that can be further processed and analyzed (or automated).

+Logs and events should be collected from all systems that are relevant for the PKI implementation, such as key life cycle management events.

 The event should contain sufficient information to identify the event, including:
 - User identification